hackclub/hackpad/hackpads/layerspad/README.md

 ## .UF2 FILE IS NOT IN THE FOLDERS, FIRMWARE IS IN "QMK-FIRMWARE" FOLDER, WITH RULES.MK, KEYMAP.C, AND CONFIG.H
 my slack handle: aryan

+This was my first time building something like this, and I enjoyed the entire process (although there were some frustrating challenges along the way :p)
+The 3D model was made in Shapr3d, and the final version was the 3rd or 4th redesign, and the PCB wiring was the toughest part.
+My first PCB design was 19 mm too big, so i had to rewire it, then it was 2mm too big so i had to refit the tracks again haha.
+This is also my first PR so ths took AGES of experimenting too!
+At the end of the day, it's very satisfying to be finally making the PR :D